Sai-Sravani-Bollapalli/BasicTasks/README.md

 To expand the protocol with extended operations, extended negotiation, richer meta-information, tied with a security protocol which became more efficient by adding additional methods and header fields.
 RFC 1945 officially introduced and recognized HTTP V1.0 in 1996.

-- Request may have multiple newline seperated headers and HTTP version
-- Response has its own seperated headers and is prefixed with response status code
-- Connection is closed after transfer complete
+-Request may have multiple newline seperated headers and HTTP version -Response has its own seperated headers and is prefixed with response status code -Connection is closed after transfer complete

 ```markdown
 => curl -v0 https://twitter.com